[Webinar] Docs-as-code without the complexity.→ Save your seat

 With this technology list, readers will know exactly how the software came to be and what components make up its codebase.

-Furthermore, each item is hyperlinked, so users can easily research the technologies further if they want more details.
+Additionally, each item is hyperlinked, allowing users to easily research the technologies for more details if they wish.

 A README’s chief purpose is to make interaction with your project easier.